Electricity Laws and Incentives in California

 Zero Emission Transit Incentive Program Authorization

-The California State Transportation Agency (CalSTA) is authorized to establish the Zero-Emission Transit Capital Program to provide funding for zero-emission transit equipment, including zero emission vehicles and infrastructure.
+The California State Transportation Agency (CalSTA) is authorized to establish the Zero-Emission Transit Capital Program to provide funding for zero-emission transit equipment, including zero emission vehicles and fueling infrastructure.
 By October 31, 2025, and annually thereafter, funding recipients must submit a report to CalSTA on how funds were utilized.
 For more information, see the CalSTA SB 125 Transit Program website.

 Zero Emission Transportation System Support